spring-media/aws-lambda-router/README.md

             'ServerError': 500
         }
     },
-    // for handling calls initiated from AWS-SNS:
+    // for handling calls initiated by AWS-SNS:
     sns: {
         routes: [
             {